About Our Faculty and Staff

 Dr. Sine Anahita

 Dr. Anahita teaches and researches organized inequalities--how organizations, states, and institutions organize social inequality based on race, class, sex, sexuality, gender, age, spatiality, looks, dis/ability, and other markers of difference.
-The sociology courses she especially enjoys teaching include gender, sexualities, race and ethnic relations, rurality, social movements, and the department's introductory course, Individual, Society and Culture.
+Dr. A is Alaska's fiddling sociologist, and is the Chapter Representative for Alpha Kappa Delta (AKD), the international sociology honor society.

 Maureen Biermann, ABD

 Maureen Biermann will be teaching SOC 100X Individual, Culture, and Society, this fall while she finished up her disseration on climate change for the Department of Geography at Pennsylvania State University.
 Sociology is so lucky that she will be teaching for us this Fall!